-A Pennsylvania employer must notify any applicant/ candidate in writing that it made its decision in whole or in part on any piece of information from the criminal history.
+A Pennsylvania employer must notify any applicant/candidate in writing that it made its decision in whole or in part on any piece of information from the criminal history.
 A Philadelphia employer must also provide a copy of the report and provide the applicant/candidate time to respond.

 However, in either jurisdiction, be mindful that the federal Equal Employment Opportunity Commission has taken a stance on how to use information from a criminal background check in your decision making.
 While Title VII of the Civil Rights Act of 1964 does not prohibit running criminal background checks, it does prohibit employment practices that create a disparate impact because of a protected class.
-For the EEOC's Guidance on this topic, visit <a href="hee-th-check-new-color: bedoud: bed
+For the EEOC's Guidance on this topic, visit here.